ckeditor/ckeditor5-dev/packages/ckeditor5-dev-ci/README.md

   - `--organization` &mdash; Snyk organization ID or slug.

   **Behavior:**
+  - Limits dependency snapshot detection to the repository root and `packages/*`, so test fixtures and deeper nested manifests are ignored.
   - Accepts exit code `1` from `snyk code test --report`, so code snapshots are still published when vulnerabilities are found.
   - Requires exit code `0` from `snyk monitor --all-projects`, because any other code means the dependency snapshot was not created.